Kezia Hall

 Is coffee good for you?
 There has been lots of research to show that coffee can help lower the risk of Parkinsons, diabetes and colon cancer, plus it is full of antioxidants (although no studies have been done to show if these are absorbed into the body) and is thought to prevent tooth decay.
 However, the caffeine present can cause addictions, increase blood pressure and tire out the adrenal glands (see here and here for more).

-Overall, the subject of coffee is mixed, some say evil poison to the body, some say its kind.
+Overall, the subject of coffee is mixed, some say evil poison to the body, and some say it’s kind.
 The most important thing is to listen to your body, our bodies are always communicating with us through different symptoms and we are all different.
-I personally think that any more that 1 strong or 1-2 weak cups of coffee a day can be detrimental to your health and adrenal glands and I prefer to not to be addicted to anything.
+I personally think that any more than 1 strong or 1-2 weak cups of coffee a day can be detrimental to your health and adrenal glands and I prefer not to be addicted to anything.

 Enjoy.